clburlison/clburlison.com/_posts/2016-01-14-demystify-office2016.md

 Make sure and walk through the remaining steps in Rich's guide.

-**NOTE**: Using his method is repackaging the installer however he is making no-modifications to the Office installer.
+**NOTE**: Using his method is repackaging the installer however he is making no-modifications to the Office installer 😊.

 ---